li-xin-yi/seedlab/RSA-Encryption-and-Signature/readme.md

 # Task 4

+We utilize RSA encryption as signature:

-Get the hex strings of 2 strings:
+First, get the hex strings of 2 strings:

 ```
 $ python -c 'print("I owe you $2000".encode("hex"))'